 C: Your father is such a wonderful person.
 He encouraged you to go to the United States although you were in the rebellious stage.
 Furthermore, he gave you helpful advice that leads to good decisions.
 I feel that he always tries to fulfill your wish and he’s always been very supportive.

 M: I really think so.
 I’m so grateful for that.

 His woks created during the 1st grade at IED

 C: How did you select a school after deciding to become a car designer?

 C: So, you went to the preparatory school when you were in the 3rd grade at high school.
-You were late going to the school, weren’t you?
-Because I know that most of high school students in Japan who want to apply art universities go to the preparatory school earlier.
+You were already late for going to the school, weren’t you?
+Because I know that most of high school students in Japan who want to apply art universities go to the preparatory school more earlier.
 Did you have an experience to get disappointed in comparing with your level and those students?

 C: I see.
 So let me ask you the main question today.
 The question is, why did you decide to go to Italy?
 I wanted to ask you in the most.

 M: hahaha, I know, many of you probably do not make sense how my experience I told you so far connected to Italy.

 To be honest, I was not good at color composition in the preparatory school.
 Even though my teacher recognized my works, I always felt I have no sense and never satisfied my works.
 Around December of that year, I gave up to apply Tama Art University.
 It was a setback.

 C: What!?
 You mean, you gave up the university before you take the entrance exam?
 Did you consider about other universities or schools?